scarlettmparker/Accessibility-Toolbar/README.md

-# Project Name
+# Accessibility Toolbar Prototype.
-> Accessibility Toolbar Prototype.
+A simple prototype for an accessibility toolbar.

 # Table of contents
 • Introduction